seongheon-96/seongheon-96.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Two papers are accepted by *ICLR 2025 Workshop: Quantify Uncertainty and Hallucination in Foundation Models* :fire:
+Two papers are accepted by *ICLR 2025 Workshop: Quantify Uncertainty and Hallucination in Foundation Models* :relaxed: